braathwaate/stratego/README.md

 You need to read the code if you want to find out what the AI tries to accomplish.

-This algorithm results in an amateur level of play.
+This algorithm results in a modest amateur level of play, able to defeat most casual human players.

 Areas for improvements are: